My genesis generative art collection.

 body type

 While I didn't start with it, the dense body type just felt right to me so I wanted to incorporate it into the collection.
 As I may have already mentioned, creating depth was really important to me, and the translucent body facilitated that.
 I also tried an almost entirely transparent version of the clew members but this resulted in the clew members becoming unrecognizable in a mess of blended colors.
+Of those clew members with a translucent body type, they can be assigned three different types of fill.

 core